 |STUDENT GUIDELINES & GENERAL RULES|

 Students who attend the Parent-Teacher Co-op must practice good Christian behaviors and habits.
-Students who have been expelled from traditional/homeschool or private schools will not be allowed to join the Co-op for at least one year.
-After the year, admission is at the discretion of the PTC staff.
-As Christians, our goal should be to obey Scripture and, whether in word or deed, to do all to the glory of God.
+Students who have been expelled from traditional schools will not be allowed to join the Co-op for at least one year.
+Then only at the discretion of the PTC staff.
+As Christians, our goal should be to obey scripture and, whether in word or deed, to do all to the glory of God.
 Since the ultimate end of all Bible-centered education is to grow in wisdom and virtue, we require all students to exhibit the following minimal personal virtues:

-- Kindness, truthfulness, courtesy toward others and respect for all property rights, punctuality in attendance and work, respect for and obedience to those in authority, diligence in effort and attention, moral purity including abstinence from drugs, alcohol & sexual activities in all areas of life.
+Kindness, truthfulness, courtesy toward others and respect for all property rights, punctuality in attendance and work, respect for and obedience to those in authority, diligence in effort and attention, moral purity in word and deed including abstinence from drugs, alcohol & sexual activities in all areas of life.

-- Students should not have in their possession anything illegal or prohibited under Michigan law, including E-Cigarettes
+Students should not have in their possession anything illegal or prohibited under Michigan law, including any tobacco products or E-Cigarettes

 PTC DRESS CODE

 DRESS CODE: For students 5th-12th grades & student visitors (not required for 1st-4th grades) As Christians, we have a responsibility to create an atmosphere that encourages academic excellence and upholds an excellent testimony to others.
 Student appearance should be modest and in good taste so as not to offend or draw undue attention to oneself.
 The goal of PTC's dress code is to allow students to express their individuality while feeling good about themselves and respecting others and the congregation meeting at Banner Church.
 Therefore, the following dress code has been established:

 · Colored pants (not tight fitting) and jeans that are not faded or torn.

 · Females only- knee length skirts & dresses (you may wear leggings under these)